omar-hanafy/dart_helper_utils/README.md

 ```

 ### Optional Parameters:
-Each method accepts two optional parameters: `listIndex` and `mapKey`.
+- Each method accepts two optional parameters: `listIndex` and `mapKey`.
 These parameters allow specific value extraction and conversion within a `List` or `Map`.
+- All dates and number conversion methods accepts extra format, and local for better localization and formatting.

 #### Example with `listIndex`:
 ```dart